 - Thickening of the tendon

-- Bone spur formation in heal bone at attachment
+- Bone spur formation in heal bone at the attachment

 - Swelling that gets worse with activity